noah-nuebling/mac-mouse-fix/Markdown/Templates/en-US/readme_template.md

   Mac Mouse Fix doesn't let you turn off the pointer acceleration, but if you're on **macOS 14 Sonoma** or later, you can turn off the pointer acceleration under `System Settings > Mouse > Advanced... > Pointer acceleration`.

   I plan to add really nice ways to improve pointer acceleration in the future, but I'm not sure when that's coming.

+- **Does Mac Mouse Fix collect my data?**

+  Mac Mouse Fix does not have ads, and it doesn't collect any personal information about you.\
+  The only data I collect is the number of downloads.

+  However, at the moment you buy the app, the sales provider Gumroad.com collects some personal info, such as your email address, and this info is visible to me.
+This is necessary to be able to issue refunds, send a license key to your email, etc. I cannot turn this off.
+To learn more about the data collected when you buy Mac Mouse Fix, see the [Gumroad Privacy Policy](https://gumroad.com/privacy).

 - **Will Mac Mouse Fix still be Open Source now that it's monetized?**